 GitKraken Desktop Documentation

-GitKraken Automations makes it easier to manage your team’s workflows by codifying best practices, automating repetitive tasks, and proactively highlighting potential issues for you.
+GitKraken Automations helps you streamline your team’s workflows by codifying best practices, eliminating repetitive tasks, and proactively flagging potential issues.

 • Safe Deployments: Add a checklist for database migrations to ensure smooth rollouts.

-• Critical Code Reviews: Assign the right engineers to review high-impact areas of the codebase, such as a payment service.
+• Critical Code Reviews: Automatically assign the right engineers to review high-impact areas of the codebase, such as a payment service.

 • Security Checks: Flag changes to sensitive areas like authentication and ensure a security review is completed.

-• Refactoring Guardrails: Prevent conflicting changes during refactors and follow up with post-refactor maintenance tasks.
+• Refactoring Guardrails: Prevent conflicting changes during refactors and trigger follow-up maintenance tasks.

 • SOC 2 Compliance: Automate checklists for encryption, security scans, and documentation to meet regulatory standards.

-• DevOps Enhancements: Simplify deployment pipelines, enforce pre-deployment quality checks, and manage infrastructure-as-code changes with Automation workflows tailored to your processes.
+• DevOps Enhancements: Streamline deployment pipelines, enforce pre-deployment quality checks, and manage infrastructure-as-code updates.

 Note: